Nency-Ravaliya/How-DHCP-Works/README.md

-# How DHCP Works ?
+# How DHCP Works?

+# DHCP: Dynamic Host Configuration Protocol

 ## What is DHCP?
 DHCP is a network protocol that automatically assigns IP addresses, subnet masks, gateways, and DNS settings to devices when they connect to a network.
 This saves you from having to manually configure network settings for each device.